VLSI Technology: History

 ARM Ltd was formed in 1990 as a semiconductor intellectual property licensor, backed by Acorn, Apple, and VLSI.
 VLSI became a licensee of the powerful ARM processor.
 Initial adoption of the ARM processor was slow.
 Few applications could justify the overhead of an embedded 32-bit processor.
 In fact, despite the addition of further licensees, the ARM processor enjoyed little market success until they developed the novel 'Thumb' extensions.
 Ericsson adopted the ARM processor in a VLSI chipset for its GSM handset designs in the early 1990s.
 It was the GSM boost that is the foundation of ARM the company/technology that it is today.

-In the in the early 1990s, VLSI produced a first-party PC chipset.
+In the early 1990s, VLSI produced a first-party PC chipset.
 This product was developed by five engineers using the "Megacells" in the VLSI library.
 In time, this business developed into a significant revenue stream.
 The chipsets designed and manufactured by VLSI integrated much of the peripheral I/O logic and thereby substantially lowered the cost of PCs that used Intel or Motorola processors.
 This included the early Apple Power Macintosh PCs which used the Motorola 68030 and 68040.
 Some innovations included the integration of PCI bridge logic and the GraphiCore 2D graphics accelerator.

 The GraphiCore project was formed and led by Desi Rhoden in 1994.
 It was notable for being a fresh design, without the baggage of legacy EGA/VGA logic, and for direct support of synchronous DRAM, the forerunner of DDR memory.
 Desi Rhoden later founded AMI, a consortium of all the major DRAM vendors, which created important standards in DDR memory design.
 VLSI eventually ceded the chipset market to Intel because Intel was able to package-sell its processors, chipsets, and even board-level products together.

 VLSI also had an early partnership with PMC, a design group that had been nurtured of British Columbia Bell.
 When PMC wanted to divest its semiconductor intellectual property venture, VLSI's bid was beaten by a creative deal by Sierra Semiconductor.
 The telecom business unit management at VLSI opted to go it alone.
 PMC Sierra became one of the most important telecom ASSP vendors.

 Scientists and innovations from the 'design technology' part of VLSI found their way to Cadence Design Systems (by way of Redwood Design Automation).
 Compass Design Automation (VLSI's CAD and Library spin-off) was sold to Avant!
 Corporation, which itself was acquired by Synopsys.